 Harrahs NJ mobile app

-The only real benefit to the Harrah’s mobile app is that you continuing to accrue the same points for the Total Rewards program that you would be if you used the regular site with a computer.
+The only real benefit to Harrah’s mobile app is that you continue to accrue the same points for the Total Rewards program that you would be if you used the regular site with a computer.

 But again this is also true of the Caesars app which has one of the very best selection of games.

 888 mobile app

 888 has the exact same weak selection as Harrah’s, because it is the same app with a different name.
 However, contrary to Harrah’s, the 888 casino app is available for Android devices.